Andrew Catlin: Life and work

-In 2008, drawing together experience from photography, filmmaking and graphic design, he began a project called "The Matrix Series", exploring graphic compositions with complex multi-frame narratives.
+In 2008, he began a project called "The Matrix Series", exploring graphic compositions with complex multi-frame narratives.
 Each piece was shot as a set of images designed to interact in multiple dimensions, combining elements of time, movement, rhythm, narrative and graphic structure, while remaining within an essentially documentary framework.
 In his essay "Nine Hastings Photographers" Vasileios Kantas proposes that "Andrew Catlin's imagery formations could be considered as a study on perception.
 His matrix suggests a unique syntax, of which the visual elements have been formed partly coincidentally - the subject's actions - and partly in a controllable way - the photographer's decisions.
 The way the sub-frames are selected and positioned in the matrix is preconceived, though it does not serve the linearity of time which seems to be loosened, if not abolished.
 The display of the sub-frames allows different reading strategies, seemingly serving many goals simultaneously."

 Sean O'Hagan, photography writer for The Observer, notes "In his Matrix series, he has somehow merged the rigorously formal with the luminously observational.
 Whereas the likes of Blossfeldt and the Bechers created visual typologies, arranging plants and industrial water towers respectively in grids that echo the natural and man-made sameness of their subjects, Catlin has used the grid format to render a series of what he calls "critical" moments.
 The resulting images are both formally detached and acutely observational, ordered yet intimate. ...
 Andrew Catlin is a photographer with a scientific eye.
 He is obsessive, meticulous and rigorous, but also a quiet, unobtrusive observer of the everyday sublime.
 It shines brightly though his big pictures."

 In 2021 he produced an exhibition and book of portraits, Rebel Song, exploring the connections of history and faces of Irish music.
-Excerpts from the book were presented by The Irish Cultural Centre in London, with commentary:
+Excerpts from the book were presented by the Irish Cultural Centre in London, with commentary.

-"Rebel Song; Faces of Irish Music is a collection of photographs of some of the most important musicians who changed the face of Irish Music into the international force it is today.
-With the words of Irish song's, quotes from the musicians, and written commentaries on Irish history and on British colonial rule in Ireland, published throughout – what emerges is a powerful and sublime book which charts the evolution from Irish folk, into rebellious Rock, Pop and Protest Songs and Punk, which burst into the sounds and voice of a nation's resistance and exploded onto a global stage.

-What's so extraordinary about the book is that its author, photographer Andrew Catlin, is an Englishman, who knew nothing about Irish history at the outset.
-While producing the book Catlin underwent a journey of discovery to find the connection between Irish music, the history of Ireland, and the passion, power and intensity of some of the greatest Irish songwriters and performers of the last 50 years.